 Midstream Energy Complex, Southern Myanmar

-SLP Environmental has been appointed to prepare the Environmental and Social Impact Assessment (ESIA) for a major midstream energy project located in Southern Myanmar.
-The ESIA study is being undertaken in accordance with national legal requirements and cognisant of Good International Industry Practice (GIIP).
-Study benchmarks include:
+SLP Environmental Consultants, Myanmar recently prepared an Environmental and Social Impact Assessment (ESIA) for a major midstream energy project located in Southern Myanmar.
+The ESIA study was undertaken in accordance with national legal requirements and was cognisant of Good International Industry Practice (GIIP).
+The study benchmarks included:

 • The Environmental Impact Assessment Procedure, Ministry of Environmental Conservation and Forestry, Notification No. 616/2015 (29 December 2015);

 • MONREC, The National Environmental Quality (Emission) Guidelines (EQG 2015);

 • International Finance Corporation (IFC) Performance Standards (2012);

 • International Finance Corporation (IFC); Environmental, Health, and Safety Guidelines for Liquefied Natural Gas (LNG) Facilities (2007); and

 • International Finance Corporation (IFC); Environmental, Health, and Safety Guidelines for Ports, Habours, and Terminals (2007).